Steffen70/gRPC_PWA/readme.md

 ```

 To install the required tools, follow the instructions below:

-(You need to start the terminal as an administrator to install the tools via chocolatey.)
+(You need to start the terminal as administrator to install the tools via chocolatey.)

 -   Install **.NET** version **8.0** via chocolatey `choco install dotnet-sdk --version=8.0`.
 -   Install **Node** version **v20.11.1** via chocolatey `choco install nodejs --version=20.11.1`.